chadtopaz/computational-linear-algebra/psets/Pset-Solving-Linear-Systems.md

     A <- as.matrix(ThreeBanded(n,100))

 Use Jacobi’s method to solve the system.
-Run 35 iterations of Jacobi’s method taking **x** as the zero vector for your initial guess and find the order of convergence of the backwards error in the 2-norm using the same idea you used in part (b).
+Run 35 iterations of Jacobi’s method taking $\mathbf{x}$ as the zero vector for your initial guess and find the order of convergence of the backwards error in the 2-norm using the same idea you used in part (b).

 ### Problem 1 Solution